Inflation in Panama

 Panama - Inflation

-FocusEconomics Consensus Forecast panelists expect inflation to end this year at 1.2%, which is unchanged from last month’s forecast, and to end at 1.6% in 2020.
+FocusEconomics Consensus Forecast panelists expect inflation to end this year at 0.5%, which is down 0.5 percentage points from last month’s forecast, and to end at 1.0% in 2020.

 Panama - Inflation Data